Policy Table of Contents

 Introduction

-CCS Library supports the mission, goals, and objectives of the College for Creative Studies through the services and collections that it provides to students, faculty, and staff.
-This Collection Development Policy presents guidelines for building a strong library collection that will provide the resources needed for the College curriculum.
+CCS Library supports the mission, goals, and objectives of the College for Creative Studies by providing services and collections to students, faculty, and staff.
+This Collection Development Policy outlines guidelines for establishing a robust library collection that will provide the necessary resources for the College’s curriculum.
 The policy may be revised at any time to address changing institutional needs and information resources.
 The Faculty Assembly Library Committee and the Library Director will also formally review this policy every five years.

 Collection Development Policy Goals